The Cost of Workplace Accidents: from Minor Injuries to Fatalities

 Here’s the bottom line: some accidents happen because sometimes accidents happen.
 Insurance companies realise this and that is why your premium will not always jump after your first claim.
 Sometimes, however, accidents and injuries are the result of the employee who is injured or another employee’s inability to complete their job safely.

 Physical and emotional deficiencies can make the working environment very dangerous for the worker himself and for those around him.
-OSPAT makes sure that everyone is fit for work on a daily basis so that the entire workplace is safer.
+OSPAT tests everyone checking they pass before they proceed to work on a daily basis so that the entire workplace is safer.

 Fewer Claims over Time Means Lower Premiums